-In AY 2016-2017, the acceptable target of 93% of students passing the proficiency exams was met, as these students were able to demonstrate the required skills for piano proficiency for this professional degree.
+Analysis: In AY 2016-2017, the acceptable target of 93% of students passing the proficiency exams was met, as these students were able to demonstrate the required skills for piano proficiency for this professional degree.
 Careful attention and monitoring of these skills occurs by the Head of the Keyboard Area in consultation with all piano faculty teaching these courses.
 The analysis of 93% student achievement for this SLO is evidence that student learning is occurring.
-The plan of action was to continue with the current format for proficiency exams with careful attention paid to determine if the current model is meeting student needs.
+The plan of action was to change the proficiency exam into several smaller exams, providing extra practice hours in the keyboard lab, and adhering to a prescribed curriculum for piano pedagogy are providing a positive student learning outcome.

 In comparison, this year's (AY 2017-2018) target was not met, with 86% of students passing the piano proficiency exams.
-In analyzing the 6% drop in this year's assessment cycle, it was determined that several more students withdrew from the class (6 students) than usual, which altered the results by 6%.
+In analyzing the 7% drop in this year's assessment cycle, it was determined that several more students withdrew from the class (6 students) than usual, which altered the results by 7%.
 While this helps to explain the drop in passing rate, it does not raise any red flags in long-term planning for the time being.
 Of those students who remained in class (36) all of them passed the proficiency exams.
 Therefore, that evidence shows a 100% passing rate for all students who attended class on a regular basis.
 The analysis shows that, of those students attending class, student learning is taking place.
 The overall pattern over several years shows that students are being prepared well.
 This is the first year the percentage passing has dropped below 90%.
 An unusual number of students withdrew or stopped attending (6 students), which contributed to the percentage drop.
-With this considered, 100% of students who attended class passed the proficiency.
-In continually striving to improve, the Piano faculty will meet again in August to review the proficiency exams and ascertain whether any changes should be made.
-While no major changes are planned for now, with the evidence of positive student learning outcomes, we will be sure we are meeting all student's needs with tutoring and additional feedback when needed.
+With this taken into account, 100% of students who attended class passed the proficiency.
+In continually striving to improve, the Piano faculty will meet again in August to review the proficiency exams and ascertain what changes should be made.
+To drive continuous improvement in student learning, with the evidence of positive student learning outcomes, we will be sure we are meeting all student's needs with tutoring and additional feedback.

-Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result (when number of students who dropped MUS 1840 is considered).
+Decision: Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result (when number of students who dropped MUS 1840 is considered).
 The analysis further reflects that the method of giving the proficiency exams as several smaller exams, providing extra practice hours in the keyboard lab, and adhering to a prescribed curriculum for piano pedagogy are providing a positive student learning outcome.
-The drop from 93% to 86% is explained by considering the number of students who dropped the course (6)-showing that 100% of students who remained in class passed the proficiency exams.
+The drop from 93% to 86% is explained by taking into account the number of students who dropped the course (6)-showing that 100% of students who remained in class passed the proficiency exams.
 Students are being prepared for these exams adequately with the current curriculum.
-Based on analysis and clear evidence of student learning reflected in this year's results, the faculty will build upon the students learning experience by assessing any further tutoring or feedback needs.
+Based on analysis and clear evidence of student learning reflected in this year's results, the faculty will build upon the students learning experience by assessing the further tutoring and/or feedback needs.

-Comprehensive Summary of Key Evidence of Improvements Based on Analysis of Results:

-The decision to continue give the proficiency exams as several smaller exams to allow for feedback and help with each section has proven helpful.
+Comprehensive Summary of Key Evidence of Improvements Based on Analysis of Results: The decision to continue give the proficiency exams as several smaller exams to allow for feedback and help with each section has proven helpful.
 Several smaller exams, rather than one large proficiency exam, allows for the student to thoroughly focus on each skill individually and to receive feedback and improvement opportunities on that skill before moving on.
-This model continues to work very well for this professional skill set that is required in the field.
+This model works very well for this professional skill set that is required in the field.